-Opportunitites for Scholars for the Academic Year 2021-2022
+Opportunities for Scholars for the Academic Year 2024-2025

-THE INSTITUTE FOR ADVANCED STUDY is an independent private institution founded in 1930 to create a community of scholars focused on intellectual inquiry, free from teaching and other university obligations.
+The Institute for Advanced Study is an independent private institution founded in 1930 to create a community of scholars focused on intellectual inquiry, free from teaching and other university obligations.
 Each year scholars from around the world apply to come to the Institute to pursue their own research.
 Those who are chosen are offered a membership for a set period.
 Members receive access to the extensive resources of the Institute, including offices, access to libraries, subsidized restaurant and housing facilities, and some secretarial services.

-THE SCHOOL OF HISTORICAL STUDIES supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, the history of science, and late modern history with a special emphasis on the history of international relations.
+The School of Historical Studies supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon the Greek and Roman world, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, history of science, and late modern history.
 The School also offers the Edward T. Cone Membership in Music Studies.
-Each year the School welcomes approximately forty Members working on topics in the above mentioned fields, but each year the School also selects some scholars working in other areas of historical research.
-Members in the School are appointed for either one term (first term Sept.
-21 to Dec.
-18, second term Jan.
-11 to April 9) or for two terms, amounting to a full academic year.
+The School welcomes approximately forty Members working on topics in the above-mentioned fields, but each year the School also selects scholars working in other areas of historical research.
+All selections are based on both external and internal review.
+Members in the School are appointed for either term (first term September 25 to December 22, second term January 15 to April 12) or for two terms, amounting to a full academic year.

-ELIGIBILITY REQUIREMENTS include a substantial record of publication and a PhD awarded by no later than December 31, 2019.
-(Scholars with a PhD awarded in 2020 are expected to wait at least one year before applying.)
-The School takes into account the stage of the scholar’s academic career when evaluating the list of publications, but applicants should have at least several articles already in print in scholarly publications in order to be considered eligible.
+Members’ eligibility requirements: applicants must have a substantial record of publication and a Ph.D. awarded by no later than December 31, 2022.
+The School considers the scholar’s academic career stage when evaluating the list of publications.
+Still, applicants must have at least three substantial articles in print in scholarly publications to be considered eligible.
+Scholars do not have to have a current institutional affiliation.

+Members are required to remain in residence in Princeton during term time.
+Members’ only obligation is to pursue their research.
+If they wish, they may also participate in seminars and meetings within the Institute, and there are ample opportunities for contact with scholars at nearby universities.
 Qualified candidates of any nationality are invited to apply.
-Scholars are not required to have a current institutional affiliation.

-MEMBERS ARE REQUIRED to remain in residence in Princeton during term time.
-Members’ only other obligation is to pursue their own research.
-If they wish, they may also participate in seminars and meetings within the Institute, and there are ample opportunities for contacts with scholars at nearby universities.